IngoSehnbruch/FlexTTS/README.md

 # FlexTTS API

 A flexible Text-to-Speech API service powered by [Coqui TTS](https://github.com/coqui-ai/TTS) using the XTTS v2 model.
-Supports multiple languages and speakers with a clean REST API and web interface.
+Supports multiple languages and speakers with a clean REST API and a web interface for testing and demos.

 ## Features